Understanding Cauda Equina Syndrome:

 - Magnetic Resonance Imaging (MRI): The MRI is the preferred imaging modality for diagnosing CES, as it provides detailed views of soft tissues, including the spinal cord, discs, and nerve roots.
 It can help identify herniated discs, tumors, or other causes of compression.

-- CT Scan with Myelogram: In cases where MRI is contraindicated, a CT scan combined with a myelogram (dye injected into the spinal fluid) may be used to visualize the spinal canal and nerves.
+- CT Scan with Myelogram: In cases where MRI is contraindicated, a CT scan combined with a myelogram (dye injected into the spinal fluid) may provide images for doctors to visualize the spinal canal and nerves.

-- X-rays: X-rays may be helpful to assess bony abnormalities, fractures, or significant spinal misalignment but are less useful for diagnosing CES directly.
+- X-rays: X-rays may help to assess bony abnormalities, fractures, or significant spinal misalignment, but are less useful for diagnosing CES directly.

 Bladder Function Tests:

-- If bladder dysfunction is present, bladder scans and urodynamic studies may be performed to assess urinary retention and bladder capacity.
+- If bladder dysfunction is present, bladder scans will display urinary retention and bladder capacity.

 Non-Surgical Treatment for Cauda Equina Syndrome

-While surgery is often the definitive treatment for CES, non-surgical management may be considered in some cases, particularly if the underlying cause is inflammation or infection, or if the patient is not an immediate surgical candidate.
+While surgery is often the definitive treatment for CES, doctors will consider non-surgical management in some cases, particularly if the underlying cause is inflammation or infection, or if the patient is not an immediate surgical candidate.
 However, non-surgical treatments are often considered adjunctive rather than curative in most cases of CES.

 Medications:

-- Corticosteroids: High-dose steroids may be administered to reduce inflammation and swelling around the cauda equina, especially if CES is caused by inflammatory processes, tumors, or spinal trauma.
+- Corticosteroids: doctors will administer high-dose steroids to reduce inflammation and swelling around the cauda equina, especially if CES is caused by inflammatory processes, tumors, or spinal trauma.

 - Pain Management: Medications such as non-steroidal anti-inflammatory drugs (NSAIDs), opioids, or muscle relaxants may be prescribed to manage pain.
 However, pain relief alone does not resolve the underlying compression.